harvester/docs/docs/networking/best-practice-vlan-aware-switch.md

 - One or more VLAN-aware switch(es).
 We will use "Cisco like" configuration as example.

 Network Specification:
-- The Management Network to control Harvester servers needs to be set as VLAN 100.
+- Assume that the subnet of the Harvester hosts is in VLAN 100.
-- The VM Network needs to be in the VLAN 101-200 range.
+- Assume that the VMs are in the VLAN 101-200.

 Cabling:
 - The Harvester servers are connected to the switch in a port from `1` to `3`.